Top 110+ DevOps Interview Questions and Answers for 2025

 • Commit your changes with a comment.

-Now you can merge the branches on the command line, or push your changes to your remote repository on GitHub and merge your changes in a pull request.
+Now, you can merge the branches on the command line or push your changes to your remote repository on GitHub and merge them in a pull request.

 39. What is Git bisect?
 How can you use it to determine the source of a (regression) bug?